assely/documentation/hook.md

 <a name="basics-of-hooking"></a>
 ## [Basics of Hooking](#basics-of-hooking)

 Hook creation itself is not enough.
 After constructing, each hook must make some operation.
-It can be dispached, detached or performed.
+It can be dispatched, detached or performed.

 <a name="dispaching-hooks"></a>
 ### [Dispaching Hooks](#dispaching-hooks)